apache/cordova-discuss/proposals/CLI-Templates.md

-## Cordova CLI Create with Template argument
+# Cordova CLI Create with Template argument
+- Status: Completed

 This proposal is to update the Cordova CLI to support the argument --template for create command